IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/treemap-chart.md

 ## $Platform$ Treemap Example

-In the following example, the treemap demonstrates the 30 largest countries in the world by total area.
+In the following example, the `Treemap` demonstrates the 30 largest countries in the world by total area.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"